AdobeDocs/commerce-admin.en/help/inventory-management/order-status.md

 [!DNL Inventory Management] supports partial and full invoicing, payments, shipping, and cancellations per order.
 As you manage an order through processing, invoicing, shipment, and potentially refunds, [!DNL Commerce] automatically enters or changes reservations to update the salable quantity for a stock (or sales channel) and the on-hand inventory quantity per source.
 You do not have to actively access or enter reservations.
 Completing actions to fulfill, cancel, or refund an order does it for you.

-These reservations always add to your salable quantity, with positive or negative amounts to increase or decrease quantities.
-These reservations are compensations, updating your on-hand inventory and salable quantities for up-to-date amounts for your store.
+These reservations always adjust your salable quantity, with positive or negative amounts to increase or decrease quantities.
+The result is an update to your on-hand inventory and salable quantities for up-to-date product availability.

 For specifics on orders and shipments, see [Managing Orders and Shipments](shipments.md).